Michael Venus: 2020: New partnership with Peers and three titles

-2021: New partnership, 15th & first Masters titles, Olympics bronze medalist
+2021: New partnership with Putz, 15th & Masters titles, Olympics bronze

-As was the case with so many other players, Covid-19 disrupted travel arrangements for Venus at the start of 2021.
+As was the case with so many other players, COVID-19 disrupted travel arrangements for Venus at the start of 2021.
 With his wife due to give birth to their second child in April, Venus elected to return home after the Australian Open, his only lead-up tournament being the Great Ocean Road Open due to the cancellation of the 2021 Auckland Open.
 With Peers unavailable before the Grand Slam event, Venus teamed up with Marcus Daniell, the pair losing in the quarterfinals.

 Seeded tenth, Venus and Peers lost in the third round of the Australian Open to the fifth-seeded defending champions, and eventual runners-up, Rajeev Ram and Joe Salisbury.

 In July, with new partner Tim Pütz, he won his 15th title at the ATP 500 Hamburg European Open.

 At the 2020 Summer Olympics he won the bronze medal in doubles with fellow New Zealander Marcus Daniell defeating Austin Krajicek and Tennys Sandgren.

-He and Pütz got to the semifinals of the Indian Wells Masters, defeating second seeds Joe Salisbury/Rajeev Ram and fifth seeds Kevin Krawietz/Horia Tecau before losing to Russian Duo Andrey Rublev/Aslan Karatsev.
+He and Pütz got to the semifinals of the Indian Wells Masters, defeating second seeds Joe Salisbury/Rajeev Ram and fifth seeds Kevin Krawietz/Horia Tecău before losing to Russian Duo Andrey Rublev/Aslan Karatsev.

 He won his first ATP Masters 1000 title at the Paris Masters, again with Pütz.
 As a result, he reached No. 15 in doubles on 8 November 2021.

-2022: Second Australian Open quarterfinal & Masters final, World No. 6
+2022: Second Australian Open quarterfinal & Masters final, world No. 6

 Seeded sixth, he reached the quarterfinals of the Australian Open partnering with Pütz where they were defeated by eventual champions Kokkinakis/Kyrgios.

-Seeded 4th at the 2022 Dubai Tennis Championships they won the ATP 500 title defeating top-ranked Nikola Mektic /Mate Pavic.
+Seeded fourth at the 2022 Dubai Tennis Championships they won the ATP 500 title defeating top-ranked Nikola Mektić /Mate Pavić.

 At the 2022 Halle Open he reached his third final of the season and fifth overall as a team with Putz.

 After a final showing at the 2022 Western & Southern Open partnering again with Putz, he reached world No. 6 in the doubles rankings on 29 August 2022.

-2023: New Partnership with Murray & first team title & Masters quarterfinal
+2023–2024: New partnership with Murray and three ATP titles

-Seeded as top pair with new partner Jamie Murray he won the title at the inaugural edition of the 2023 Dallas Open.
-The team reached the quarterfinals at the 2023 BNP Paribas Open.
+Seeded as top pair with new partner Jamie Murray they won their first title at the Dallas Open.
+The team reached a Masters quarterfinal at the 2023 BNP Paribas Open.

+After this run they then won their second title of the season at the Banja Luka Open.
+Their next two tournaments saw them reach back to back quarterfinals at the Masters events at the Madrid Open and Italian Open.
+In preparation for the French Open the team headed to the Geneva Open.
+They went on to win the tournament and their third title of the season with a straight sets victory over the third seeds and clay court specialist pairing of Marcel Granollers and Horacio Zeballos.

+At the 2024 Queen's Club Championships, he combined with Neal Skupski to win the doubles title, defeating Taylor Fritz and Karen Khachanov in the final.